dipankar/goryCadvisor/README.md

 goryCadvisor
 =============

-Cadvisor and Reimann integration.
-It basically pulls data from cadvisor and pushes it into reimann.
+Cadvisor and Riemann integration.
+It basically pulls data from cadvisor and pushes it into riemann.